Alpha-CubeSat/ACS/README.md

 ### File Structure

-The `LEGACY` folder contains all the previous MATLAB/SIMULINK files for storage purposes And the production/development files are in the root dir of this repo
+The `LEGACY` folder contains all the previous MATLAB/SIMULINK files for storage purposes

+And the production/development files are in the root dir of this repo

+You can also find the auto-coded C++ code in the root, which is generated for Teensy 3.5 (ARM-Cortex M)

 ### Blocks
 Davide's original code does not separate the **plant** and the **starshot controller**.